ueberdosis/tiptap/docs/src/docPages/guide/custom-extensions.md

 })
 ```

 That’s just two tiny examples, but [the underlying ProseMirror schema](https://prosemirror.net/docs/ref/#model.SchemaSpec) is really powerful.
-You should definitely read the documentation to understand all the nifty details.

 ### Attributes
 You can use attributes to store additional information in the content.
-Let’s say you want to extend the default paragraph extension to enable paragraphs to have different colors:
+Let’s say you want to extend the default `Paragraph` node to have different colors:

 ```js
 const CustomParagraph = Paragraph.extend({